janbodnar/Python-Datovy-Analytik-Skolenie/test.md

 select COUNT(*) from users;
 select * from users WHERE id IN (2, 6, 8, 10, 15, 20);
 select * from users WHERE id NOT IN (2, 6, 8, 10, 15, 20);
+select * from users LIMIT 5;
+select * from users ORDER BY id DESC LIMIT 5;
 ```